sdgroeve/langgraph_advanced_RAG/README.md

     ollama pull llama3
     ```

-5. Ensure you have a JSON file containing researcher profiles at the specified path (`/home/svend/projects/langgraph_advanced_RAG/researchers.json`).
+5. Ensure you have a JSON file containing researcher profiles at the specified path.
 You can customize the JSON file location in the script.

 ## Usage
 The application starts by prompting the user to enter a question.
 It then retrieves relevant researcher profiles based on the user's question, grades their relevance, and uses Retrieval-Augmented Generation (RAG) to generate an answer.
 Follow these steps to run the application: